Can I Sue for an Infection from a Heater-Cooler Used in Heart Surgery?

 Penn State Milton S. Hershey Medical Center

-Penn State Health notified 2,300 patients who had open heart surgery at Penn State Milton S. Hershey Medical Center that they may be at risk for an NTM infection caused by use of a heater-cooler device, which was no longer used after a problem was suspected.
+Penn State Health notified 2,300 patients who had open-heart surgery at Penn State Milton S. Hershey Medical Center that they may be at risk for an NTM infection caused by the use of a heater-cooler device, which was no longer used after a problem was suspected.

 Spectrum Health in Michigan

 Two Spectrum Health patients were diagnosed with NTM infection after surgery using a heart-lung bypass machine with a heater-cooler device.
 Spectrum Health has several locations in the Grand Rapids, Michigan area.